- PrintArticle Summary

 Several medications have been shown to be effective for treating cases of opioid, alcohol, and sedative withdrawal.
 Medications may be used in the treatment of withdrawal symptoms.
 For example, methadone and buprenorphine may be utilized to relieve symptoms and reduce cravings during opioid detox, while benzodiazepines may be used to prevent seizures and DTs during alcohol detox.
 1,3,5

-Withdrawal from sedatives like benzos and barbiturates may involve slowly tapering users off of these drugs.1 Doctors may lower the drug’s dose over a period of weeks or months or may transition a person to a drug with a longer half-life.
-For example, Xanax, a short-acting benzo, may be replaced with a longer-acting benzo like Valium.
+Withdrawal from sedatives like benzodiazepines and barbiturates may involve slowly tapering users off of these drugs.1 Doctors may lower the drug’s dose over a period of weeks or months or may transition a person to a drug with a longer half-life.
+For example, Xanax, a short-acting benzodiazepine, may be replaced with a longer-acting benzodiazepine like Valium.
 This can minimize the intensity of withdrawal symptoms, facilitate a tapering schedule, and prevent medical emergencies.

 Medically supervised detox is important, especially in cases where severe physical or psychological complications may arise.1